BenjaminAtbi/RobotArm/README.md

 simulation of a robot arm in opengl

-cylinder code referenced from jdenning's slides at taylor university
+cylinder code inspired by jdenning's slides at taylor university

-shader code referenced from jacobson phong-demo at toronto university
+shader code inspired by jacobson's phong demo at toronto university